Kong/docs.konghq.com/app/kubernetes-ingress-controller/2.0.x/guides/setting-up-custom-plugins.md

 - The plugin code is mounted into the pod via `volumeMounts` and `volumes` configuration property.
-- `KONG_PLUGINS` environment variable is set to include the custom plugin alongwith all the plugins that come in Kong by default.
+- `KONG_PLUGINS` environment variable is set to include the custom plugin along with all the plugins that come in Kong by default.
 - `KONG_LUA_PACKAGE_PATH` environment variable directs Kong to look for plugins in the directory where we are mounting them.